Dygulybgey: 19th Century: A Village Named After Its Owner

 In the middle of the 19th century, Tambiyevo was named after its owner, Lieutenant Zarakush Tambiev.
 During this time, the village was a thriving community with a population of over a thousand people.
-However, the population decreased sharply during the Caucasian War due to hostilities, migrations, and subsequent forced muhajirism to the Ottoman Empire.
+However, the population decreased sharply during the Caucasian War due to the Circassian genocide, which subsequently forced many to flee to the Ottoman Empire.

 1865: Land Reform and Enlargement of Villages

 In 1865, during the Land reform of Kabarda and the program for the enlargement of Kabardian villages, the aul of Berd Tambiev and the aul of Shakmanei were attached to the aul of Zarakusha Tambiev (the then owner of the aul).

 1920: Renaming Due to the Presence of Princely and Noble Surnames

 In 1920, with the final establishment of Soviet power in Kabarda, Tambiyevo, like other Kabardian settlements, was renamed due to the presence of princely and noble surnames in their names.
 The village received a new name - Kyzburun III.